gregorio-project/gregorio/UPGRADE.md

 - `lowchoralsign`: low choral signs
 - `highchoralsign`: high choral signs
 - `modeline`: the mode annotation above the initial if the content of the mode header in gabc is rendered.
+- `firstword`: the first word of the score (excluding the score initial)
+- `firstsyllable`: the first syllable of the first word of the score (excluding the score initial).
+- `firstsyllableinitial`: the first letter of the first word of the score which is not the score initial.

 The second argument, also required, is the code necessary to turn on the styling.
-The third argument, optional and enclosed in square braces (`[` and `]`), is the code necessary to turn off the styling (e.g. if the code to turn on the styling contains a `\begin{environment}` then the code to turn it off must have the matching `\end{environment}`.
+The third argument, optional and enclosed in square braces (`[` and `]`), is the code necessary to turn off the styling (e.g. if the code to turn on the styling contains a `\begin{environment}` then the code to turn it off must have the matching `\end{environment}`).
 The third argument is optional because not all styling commands have explicit off switches.

-While the old way of changing the styles is still supported, you should switch to this new method to future proof your scores.
+While the old way of changing the styles is still supported, you should switch to this new method to future-proof your scores.

 Examples: Let's say you previously had the following in your LaTeX document: